 We need to take care of our bodies as we go through the recovery process.
-Below are some tips on how to cope:

 - Singing: Relating to a song and getting lost in the lyrics can be an effective way to process our emotions.